opendp/dpcreator/deploy/README.md

 ## Building of Docker Images

-(Note: In the future this should be a GitHub action.)
+(Note: In the future this could be a GitHub action.)

 Deployment currently requires the building of two Docker images:
 - (A) DPCreator app